allyssonallan/EvoGen_course/Files/filtering.md

 LAB WORK > SEQUENCING > LOW-LEVEL DATA (reads) > FILTERING READS

 First step is to filter our and/or trim reads in order to remove low quality data.
-Cleaning reads is an important step to decrease the likelihood that alignment and sequencing errors are mistaken as SNPs.
+Cleaning reads is an important step to decrease the chance that alignment and sequencing errors are mistaken as SNPs.

 There are several ways and tools one can use to achieve this goal.
-Here we will use some custom scripts (mostly borrowed from F.G.
-Vieira and T. Linderoth) and several external programs.
+Here we will use some custom scripts and several external programs.
 We will also use FastQC, available [here](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).

 ------------